SMOOTHxCHILL/SCT_CS_4/README.md

 - Logs all key presses into a text file.
 - Supports both regular keys (e.g., letters, numbers) and special keys (e.g., space).

-## Prerequisites

-Before running the script, make sure you have Python installed.
-You can download it from [here](https://www.python.org/downloads/).

 ## Installation

 You need to install the `pynput` library, which allows the program to listen to keyboard inputs.
 You can install it using the following commands, depending on your operating system: